sharathreddy4/Socket.io/Chat Application.md

 ()

 9.Finally open two tabs in two different browsers or same browsers and try chatting.
-The output would be as below:
+The output in the command prompt and the browsers would be as below:

+()

 ()